TakashiNakagawa/CarND-Advanced-Lane-Lines/writeup.md

 ###### position of the vehicle
 - I used x positions at left, right and camera center.
 - Left and right x positions were calculated by fitting equation at y of bottom image.
-- Camera center x position was calculated by middle of image that was 640[pixel].
+- Camera center x position was calculated by the middle of the image that was 640[pixel].